taporka/d3aid/README.md

 I created this script for having much more efficiency on the Diablo III game for PC

 As you can see, it's quite simple written, in AHK.

-Note: some parts of the script will only work on
+!Note: some parts of the script will only work on FullHD resolution with 16:9 screen ration (1920px x 1080px)

 So let's see the scripts made in here: